bocabitlabs/buho-stocks/docs/docs/deploy-application/deploy-docker.md

 ---
 # Deploy using Docker

-You can deploy this application using Docker and the command line.
+You can deploy this application using Docker Compose.
 To do so, follow these steps.

 ## Requirements